 50,113 messages were received or transmitted in 1910.

-At that time the Marconi Company had an irritating policy of communicating only with Marconi fitted vessels or stations.
+In these early days the Marconi Company had an irritating policy of communicating only with Marconi fitted vessels or stations.
 Thus a vessel fitted with a Telefunken transmitter would not be answered by a Marconi shore station.
 The Government wisely felt this Marconi policy would not be in the best interests of the shipping concerns on the west coast and so installed equipment manufactured by Shoemaker.
 Any station using equipment fitted by any manufacturer could pass messages using the west coast stations.
 This included Marconi ship stations if they desired.

 A news item in October of 1926 reports Marconi was still operating the eastern stations.
 West coast operators were, at the start and continued to be, all Department of Marine and Fisheries staff.